AdaCore/spark2014/docs/lrm/source/statements.rst

 .. _tu-loop_invariants_variants_and_entry_values-09:

-9. The elaboration of an Checked Loop_Variant pragma begins by evaluating the ``discrete_expressions`` in textual order.
+9. The elaboration of a Checked Loop_Variant pragma begins by evaluating the ``discrete_expressions`` in textual order.
 For the first elaboration of the pragma within a given execution of the enclosing loop statement, no further action is taken.
 For subsequent elaborations of the pragma, one or more of